Kuift/GuiftsDynamicBlueprint/README.md

 add the CustomRenderer.as to your rules.cfg scripts list.
 Example, to have it added on CTF gamemode, go to King Arthur's Gold\Base\Rules\CTF\gamemode.cfg and edit the file to add CustomRenderer.as in the script section.

 ## TODO:
-- Make multiple mesh for render
+- Make the data being sent only to the right team
+    - make the 48 64 196 205 block index value go to 1 2 4 5
+- optimise even more blueprint data sharing
 - implement the save mechanics
 - implement the load mechanics
-- Make the data being sent only to the right team
+- Make render without mesh to bypass v_i limitation
-    - make the 48 64 196 205 block index value go to 1 2 4 5
-- remove block once it's placed
-- f1 tips
-- dynamics notes
 - cleanup code, remove most of the global variable
 - add multiple page block selection
 - support rotation
-- veracity : block on flag shouldn't be allowed
 - implement the cursor select when middle click
     - 2 mode
         - if mode 1, you can copy paste selected blueprint into png + place blueprint